Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Multi-sector Factor Model

-\begin{remark} The similarity measure between the projection matrices of two markets in \eqref{PCA loss} provides a more general form of similarity in terms of joint estimation.
+\begin{remark} The distance between two projection matrices provides a natural measure of relatedness between the factor structures of two markets.
 Suppose that market 1 and market 2 have $K_1$ and $K_2$ common factors, where $K_1$ may differ from $K_2$, and the common factors in the two markets may also differ.
-For simplicity, let us first consider an asset $i$ that belongs to market 1.
-The term $P^{(1)}(r_{i1},\ldots,r_{iT})^\top$ represents the return which is explained by the common factors in market 1, i.e., the asset’s expected return under the market 1 factor structure.
-Similarly, $P^{(2)}(r_{i1},\ldots,r_{iT})^\top$ represents the return explained by the common factors in market 2.
-If the projection matrices of the two markets are similar, it implies that the expected return of asset $i$ in market 1 and 2 are close.
-This, in turn, indicates that the factors in market 1 and market 2 explain similar patterns of risk premium and thus share considerable common information.
-Note that it is natural for one factor to be largely explained by other factors derived from different markets in financial field \citep{feng2020taming}. \end{remark}
+For an asset $i$ in market 1, the term $P^{(1)}(r_{i1},\ldots,r_{iT})^\top$ represents the component of returns explained by the common factors in market 1, while $P^{(2)}(r_{i1},\ldots,r_{iT})^\top$ represents the component explained by the factor space of market 2.
+If the projection matrices of the two markets are similar, these systematic components will also be close, implying that the factor structures of the two markets capture similar patterns of systematic variation in asset returns.
+This indicates that the two markets share substantial common information in terms of risk pricing. \end{remark}